nodejs/node/doc/api/buffer.markdown

 `buffer.inspect()` behavior.

-Note that this is a property on the buffer module returned by `require('buffer')`, not on the Buffer global, or a buffer instance.
+Note that this is a property on the buffer module returned by `require('buffer')`, not on the Buffer global or a buffer instance.

 ## ES6 iteration